If you purchase an independently reviewed product or service through a link on our website, SheKnows may receive an affiliate commission.

 Another great item for girls who are mortified by the idea of a “real” bra?
 Do not underestimate the power of a great sports bra — which can double as a bathing suit top, in a pinch.
 Here are some recommendations.

-Panache bras get seriously rave reviews from bigger-breasted folks looking for attractive support options, though they’re not the cheapest out there.
-They do come in a wide range of sizes — and this one has an easy back closure for newbies.
+Glamorise bras get seriously rave reviews from bigger-breasted folks looking for attractive support options, though they’re quite pricey compared to other brands out there.
+They do come in a wide range of sizes — and this one has an easy pullover style for newbies.
+We love this Cappuccino color, but it’s also available in Rose and Black.

 Initiate the bra convo in bite-sized chunks